IGkougkousis/NgElementsIE11/README.md

 import 'zone.js/dist/zone';
 ```

+I know these are too many, but this is to stay on the safe side.
+Through trial and error, find out what you don't need and remove it.

 4. In `project/my-app/src/browserslist` delete the `not` before `IE9-IE11`

 5. Assuming you only have an `AppComponent`, make sure your `app.module.ts` looks something like this: